-New employees shall receive six (6) full sets of uniforms, which shall thereafter be replaced on a wear-out basis.
+It is understood that the cleaning, pressing, and laundry of said uniforms is the responsibility of the individual employee.
+Employees will not be allowed to shop on City time.
 Employee's should be clean and neat in appearance, wearing clothes and footwear suitable for their work and properly attired for their respective work environment.
-Some positions require long pants and ANSI (75#) certified boots.
+Some positions require long pants and safety certified boots as identified in Section 18.4 Safety Shoes.
 All attire shall be clean, with no holes, tears, etc. No slogans, profanity or gestures (or implied) advertisements of alcohol, tobacco or illegal substances will be allowed.